5 Reasons Why Doctors Are Unhappy

 1 | Purpose and Meaning

-Doctors are unhappy due to a growing lack of purpose and meaning in their work and personal lives.
+Doctors are unhappy due to a sense of purposelessness and meaninglessness in their work and personal lives.

 This is occurring more often for two reasons.
 First, many physicians spend as much as two-thirds of their day charting to meet hospital and insurance company requirements.

-Unsurprisingly, Medscape reports the #1 reason physicians said they were burnt out was “too many bureaucratic tasks.”
-The second reason for physician burnout was “too many hours at work.”
+Unsurprisingly, the Commonwealth Fund reports the #1 reason physicians said they were burnt out was administrative burden.
+The second reason for physician burnout was workload.

 Additionally, doctors continue to lack the time they need to find purpose and meaning in their personal lives.
 With so many hours spent on the job, there’s only so much time left over to focus on personal hobbies and interests, practice mindfulness, exercise, and build quality relationships.